navneet-g/removebg/README.md

 1. **Upload Image**: Click or drag & drop any image
 2. **Edit Image**: Rotate and crop for optimal positioning
-3. **Process Photo**: Click "Apply Edits & Continue" to remove background
+3. **Create Passport Photo**: Click "Create Passport Photo" to process and generate your passport photo
 4. **Review Results**: Compare original vs. processed photos side by side
 5. **Download**: Save your compliant 2x2 passport photo
 6. **Create More**: Reset and create additional photos